 Mega-analysis

-We analyed a combined sample of the OX and UC cohorts.
+We analyzed a combined sample of the OX and UC cohorts.
 Overall in this mega-analysis we identified 163 loci at an FDR less than 5%.
 This is almost twice that identified from the OX sample alone and six times the number identified in the UC cohort.
 In some cases [how many] the increase in sample size led to diminished support for the presence of a discovery QTL from one of the component cohorts.
-A table of newly discovered loci is given in Supp Table X. Example plots are shown in Figure .
+Nevertheless, overall the mega-analysis of the two samples appears to have increased the total number of discoveries, though clearly the FDR should not be taken at face value.

+A table of newly discovered loci is given in Supp Table X. Example plots are shown in Figure 5.
+The mega analysis implicates Sh3glb1, Prkab2, Adrb2 and Fmnl2 genes in skeletal muscle phenotypes.
+Bax-interacting factor 1 protein encoded by Sh3glb1 involved in muscle autophagy (Khan et al., 2014) is a strong functional candidate to influence tissue mass.
+The Prkab2 gene encodes beta 2 regulatory subunit of AMP-activated protein kinase (AMPK), a sensor of cellular energy status, which is upregulated in resistance training induced muscle hypertrophy (Wojtaszewski et al., 2005).
+Agonist stimulated beta 2 adrenergic receptor encoded by Adrb2 induces muscle hypertrophy in rodents (Joassard et al., 2013;Sato et al., 2008).
+Whereas the formin family protein encoded by Fmnl2 gene plays a role in development and repair of myofibrils in the cardiac muscle (Rosado et al., 2014).

 Discussion